cryo-es/owcv_integration_demo/README.md

 Controls your vibrator/vibrating toy based on what's happening in Overwatch 2, using computer vision.

 This started out as a prototype/demo that I threw together in an afternoon, but I've been sucked into it so it's becoming a fully-fledged project now.
-Open to name ideas!
+New name and repo soon!

 Requires [Intiface Central](https://intiface.com/central/)  if you want to use it with a toy.